-The CSPDC has not undertaken any construction projects during the past three years nor does it expect to over the next three years.
+The CSPDC has not undertaken any construction projects during the past three years.
 As a result, no fixed-facility impact analyses have been conducted during the reporting period.

 LIMITED ENGLISH PROFICIENCY PLAN

 On August 11, 2000, President William J. Clinton signed Executive Order 13166: Improving Access to Services for Persons with Limited English Proficiency.
 The Executive Order requires federal agencies to examine the services they provide, identify any need for services to those with limited English proficiency (LEP), and develop and implement a system to provide those services so LEP persons can have meaningful access to them.
 The Executive Order also requires that federal agencies work to ensure that recipients of federal financial assistance provide meaningful access to their LEP applicants and beneficiaries.